moby/datakit/README.md

 ### Github PRs

-There is a rudimentary support for interacting with Github PRs.
+There is a basic support for interacting with Github PRs.

     ~/mnt $ ls github.com/docker/datakit
     41  42
     ~/mnt $ cat github.com/docker/datakit/pr/41/status/default
     pending
     ~/mnt $ echo success > github.com/docker/datakit/pr/41/status/default
+    ~/mnt $ echo success > github.com/docker/datakit/pr/41/status/test

-This will toggle the status of the pull request on the Github interface.
+This first query the status of the pull request on the Github interface, then update the `default` status to `success`.
+Finally it create a new `test` status.

+To subscribe to the stream of new PRS:

+    ~/mnt $ cat github.com/docker/datakit/updates

+This is a blocking read, and will produce a new line on every pull request with the number of the PR, so you can do:

+    while read PR; do
+      echo pending > github.com/docker/datakit/pr/status/test
+    done < github.com/docker/datakit/pr/41/updates

 ### How do I...